-32.003 BF668 – Depressariidae – Depressariinae – Luquetia lobella – Tufted Blackthorn Moth – ([Denis & Schiffermüller], 1775) Adult Micro: CAT 2 – Confusion Species – PDF Icon – click for General Verification Guidelines | PDF Icon – click for Specific Verification Guidelines
+32.003 BF668 – Depressariidae – Depressariinae – Luquetia lobella – Tufted Blackthorn Moth – ([Denis & Schiffermüller], 1775) Adult Micro: CAT 2 – Can be confused with other species – PDF Icon – click for General Verification Guidelines | PDF Icon – click for Specific Verification Guidelines

 Brown – Significant Record / Very Rare / Vagrant